rparnas/ry-docs/configuration-guide.md

   * `exit`
 * Copy the files from the windows image to the flash drive.
 * At the command prompt run `E:\boot\bootsect.exe /nt60 E:`, replacing `E` with the drive letter of the USB disk.
+  * You may add the `/force` option if there is an issue getting exclusive access to the disk.

 ### Install Windows
 * Delete existing partitions through custom setup.